HHS81/c182s/Documentation.md

 #
 ```

+### Icing
+When flying into icing conditions (high humidity and low temperatures, esp. in clouds) the plane may ice.
+This can add drag and affect aircraft performance, as well as raising the stall speed to unexpected values.
+The pitot tube and stall horn can ice too, so you might not get any warning of a imminent stall anymore.
+Activate the
+`pitot-heat` switch to melt the ice, the stall warning vane is also linked to this switch.

 ### Various advanced runtime properties
 Some properties can be set at runtime to adjust the simulators state.
 You may use this for example in a script or trough a telnet session.
 Additionally to the default ones, the c182 knows the following: